genomescale/assessing-mcmc-convergence/README.md

 I ran ten of these chains, each given a filename of the pattern `demo_trace_N.tsv`.
 For each trace I ran the script `plot_trace.R` with is called like `plot_trace.R demo_trace_N`.
-This script reads in a tsv file and outputs a plot of the log probability densities as a png.
-Four of the chains, e.g. `demo_trace_0`, only explored the large mode:
+This script reads in a trace file and outputs a plot of the MCMC samples with their log probability densities as a png.
+Four of the chains, e.g. `demo_trace_0`, only explored the large
+mode:

 ![alt text](demo_trace_0.png "demo trace 0 posterior samples.")